 Jennifer McIntosh, PhD, RN, CNE, PMH-BC, NEA-BC is a lecturer in the Graduate Entry Prespecialty in Nursing (GEPN) and Master of Science in Nursing programs.
-Dr. McIntosh earned her Bachelor of Science in Nursing degree from New York Institute of Technology, her Master of Science in Nursing degree with a concentration in healthcare systems management from Loyola University and her PhD from Adelphi University.
+Dr. McIntosh received her Bachelor of Science in Nursing degree from New York Institute of Technology, her Master of Science in Nursing degree with a concentration in Healthcare Systems Management from Loyola University, and her Doctor of Philosophy degree from Adelphi University.

-Prior to joining Yale School of Nursing, Dr. McIntosh held progressive leadership positions in the emergency department and behavioral health settings, with the most recent position as the Director of Patient Care Services at Northwell Health South Oaks Hospital.
-In 2019, Dr. McIntosh transitioned to teaching full-time.
-She was an assistant professor at Farmingdale State College and coordinator for the psychiatric mental health and community health nursing courses.
-Dr. McIntosh teaches as an adjunct faculty at Adelphi University, Long Island University Post, and City University of New York School of Professional Studies.
+Prior to joining Yale School of Nursing, Dr. McIntosh taught at several universities, and held progressive leadership positions in the emergency department and behavioral health settings, with the most recent position as the Director of Patient Care Services at a large health system in New York.

-Dr. McIntosh was recently elected to serve on the Governance Committee of Sigma Theta Tau International Honor Society of Nursing, Alpha Omega Chapter; and is a member of the Delta Mu Chapter Events Committee at YSN.
-She is also a member of the Eastern Nursing Research Society, American Psychiatric Nurses Association, Emergency Nurses Association, American Nurses Association, and New York Organization of Nurse Executives and Leaders.
+Dr. McIntosh serves on the Governance Committee of Sigma Theta Tau International Honor Society of Nursing, Alpha Omega Chapter.
+She is a member of the Delta Mu Chapter Events Committee at YSN, Eastern Nursing Research Society, American Psychiatric Nurses Association, Emergency Nurses Association, American Nurses Association, and New York Organization of Nurse Executives and Leaders.

 Research Interests/Clinical Practice